liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 editor (made available by Spring Source), giving you the same rich editing experience to which you may be accustomed in editing Kaleo Groovy scripts as a Java developer.
 You can make Java calls out to your custom business logic APIs and Liferay's Portal APIs.
-In Develoer Studio, you can leverage editors for Beanshell, Drls, Javascript, Python, and Ruby scripting languages.
+In Developer Studio, you can leverage editors for Beanshell, Drls, Javascript, Python, and Ruby scripting languages.
 You can leverage editors for [FreeMarker](http://freemarker.sourceforge.net/) and [Velocity](http://velocity.apache.org/engine/releases/velocity-1.5/user-guide.html)